enhancedsociety/meld/README.md

 This repo is the set of contracts for the GOLD token from Meld.

-In at its core it's a very simple token with some slight modifications to allow for compliance checking i.e. whitelisting and blacklisting.
-All these address lists are managed within the token contract itself.
+At its core it's a very simple token with 2 additional contracts besides the default OpenZeppelin contracts to allow for compliance checking.

 Blacklisting/Whitelisting exist to allow for compliance with the regulatory requirements.